 - Dallas – $106,199

 Below are the salaries of back-end developers in leading outsourcing regions:

-Outsourcing may be a cost-effective choice for US projects going by the high salaries.
-You can save more and access global talent by hiring a remote programmer.
+Outsourcing may be a cost-effective choice for US projects based on the higher average salaries.
+Employers can save money by accessing global talent by hiring a remote programmer.